 The ECMWF ENSemble prediction system (ENS) consists of one control run and 50 perturbed members (add reference to the online documentation).
 The control run is started from the best possible representation of unperturbed initial conditions.
 The 50 members are instead started from perturbed initial conditions and model uncertainties.
 Initial uncertainties are simulated using singular vectors and ensemble of data assimilations, while a stochastic representation simulates model uncertainties (Buizza, 2019).
 Convection is parametrized.
 Up to medium-range forecasts (i.e., forecasts 15 days ahead), ENS native resolution is provided by an octahedral reduced-Gaussian grid with 640 latitude lines between the pole and the equator (O640), which corresponds to ~18 km spatial resolution at the equator (Owens & Hewson, 2018).
 ENS forecasts from cycles 46r1 and 47r1 were used in this study.

 ecPoint (Hewson & Pillosu, 2021) is a statistical post-processing technique that helps to address the two main factors that affect the performance of global NWP models forecasting extreme localized rainfall: systematic biases (Lavers et al., 2021) and lack of information on forecast sub-grid variability (Göber et al., 2008).
-Systematic biases are model errors that lead to forecasts under-/overestimations at grid scale.
+Systematic biases are model errors that lead to forecast under-/overestimations at grid scale.
 The lack of information on sub-grid variability is instead a characteristic of NWP models as they forecast only grid-box averages.
-Statistical post-processing can address this deficiencies (Buizza, 2018).
+Statistical post-processing can address these deficiencies (Buizza, 2018).
 Hence, a plethora of statistical post-processing techniques have been developed over the last 50 years (Vannitsem et al., 2021).
 However, the operational creation of statistically post-processed forecasts remains problematic to this day, especially for global NWP models and extreme localized rainfall (Hewson & Pillosu, 2021).
 Hewson & Pillosu (2021) have shown with a one-year period global verification that ecPoint-Rainfall can produce more reliable and skilful rainfall forecasts than the raw ENS for point verification, especially in case of extreme events.
 Currently, ecPoint-Rainfall generates 100 new ensemble members for each raw ENS member.
 This produces a total of 5100 post-processed members, which are finally distilled in percentiles from 1st to 99th.

 Methods